Home / Community Support / Kindred Cares Grant

 In 2021, Kindred Foundation established the Kindred Cares Grant to:

-Support programs, projects, and research in the area of hospice, palliative, and end-of-life care for children and adults with life-limiting conditions and their families.
+Support programs, projects, and research in the area of hospice, palliative, and end-of-life care for those with life-limiting conditions and their families.

-Address important questions and needs relating to the clinical care and preferences of adults and children with life-limiting conditions, and their families.
+Address important questions and needs relating to the clinical care and preferences of those with life-limiting conditions, and their families.

 The Kindred Cares Grant is administered and managed by Kindred Foundation.
 The amount allocated each year will vary; however, the goal is to grow the Kindred Cares Grant as an important funding initiative of Kindred Foundation.